ctrueden/ctrueden.github.io/_pages/dungeonopoly_3_extra_warlock.md

 At level 6, the warlock selects a second Eldritch Blast enhancement from the above list.

 At level 7, the warlock learns the "**Dark One's Own Luck**" ability.
 Before rolling 2d6 for movement, she may invoke this ability to roll 3d6 and choose which two dice to keep after seeing the results.
-This is a single use ability.
+This ability is single use only.

 At level 8, the warlock selects a third Eldritch Blast enhancement from the above list.